eliotwrobson/tqdm/README.md

 ### Acknowledgments

 TL;DM is based on [tqdm](https://github.com/tqdm/tqdm), created by Noam Yorav-Raphael.
-We gratefully acknowledge the contributions of all tldm contributors, especially:
+We gratefully acknowledge the contributions of all tqdm contributors, especially:

 - **Casper da Costa-Luis** - Lead maintainer and major contributor
 - **Stephen L** - Significant feature development and maintenance